 Human factor data related to the user's safety, health, comfort and performance.

 Data collected by a user for a specific purpose.

 Human factor data related to light, smell, sound, taste, temperature and texture.

 Typically descriptive data used to find out in depth the way people think or feel - their perception.
 Useful for research at the individual or small (focus) group level.

 Data that can be measured and recorded using numbers.
-Examples include height, shoe size, and fingernail length.
+Examples include height, shoe size, and reach.

 Range of sizes

 A selection of sizes a product is made in that caters for the majority of a market.